The B5 Foundation Programs

 The B5 Foundation focuses on 3 key programs reaching the San Diego area:

-- Training Program: The B5 Foundation offers our six-month culinary arts training, as well as home health care training through a partnering organization.
+- Training Program: The B5 Foundation offers our twelve-month culinary arts training, as well as home health care training through a partnering organization.
 Read more

 - College Access Mentoring: B5 offers college access mentoring for home health care workers through a partnership with UDWA.
 Read more

-- Sustainable Support: We offer sustaining support for more than 94,000 eligible residents in the State of California.
+- Sustainable Support: We offer sustaining support (food assistance) for eligible residents in San Diego County.
 Read more

 Participants are introduced to B5F through the United Domestic Workers Union, local area schools, re-entry programs, and the large community of home health care workers.
 Programs are designed to create the opportunity for economic advancement.

-Our cutting-edge culinary arts and hospitality programs are projected to train 15 participants in 2017, and 30 in 2018.
+Our cutting-edge culinary arts and hospitality programs have trained 66 participants since inception.
 This provides an excellent means for increased income to those working in the home health care field.
 The B5 Foundation will track program participants to measure increased income with food service partners in 2017 and beyond.

 These services give disadvantaged populations a vital way to help themselves in the future, helping families to become self-supporting, and giving hope and a future to our participants as well as their families and loved ones.